 - Adherence to standards and developer “friendliness” – including ease of adding custom code anywhere in the back-end and front-end

-- Product and company heritage, architectural and engineering integrity and future roadmap
+- Product and company heritage, engineering integrity and future roadmap

-As Christmas approached, I fully immersed myself in the final platform: Alpha Anywhere.
+As Christmas approached, I fully immersed myself in the final platform: the Alpha Anywhere low-code application development platform.
 After I downloaded a trial and installed it on a Windows machine, I watched a few videos to become familiar with the overall platform.
-I soon progressed to this video on the Alpha Software website – The Photo App Tutorial by Alpha Software CTO Dan Bricklin.
+I soon progressed to the Photo App Tutorial video on the Alpha Software website.

-NOT ONE of the other platforms offered a tutorial that could have led me to create such a sophisticated and powerful mobile app in anything like the time that I could do it in Alpha Anywhere.
-For example, OUTSYSTEMS has a 30 hour tutorial and it takes until the 20th hour to build an application – and even then, it has much less functionality than the Alpha tutoial app.
+NOT ONE of the other low-code mobile app development platforms offered a tutorial that could have led me to create such a sophisticated and powerful mobile app in anything like the time that I could do it in Alpha Anywhere.
+For example, Outsystems has a 30 hour tutorial and it takes until the 20th hour to build an application – and even then, it has much less functionality than the Alpha Anywhere tutorial app.
 Frankly, Alpha Anywhere was able to deliver an outstanding and unique result.

 About the author

-Since the early 1980′s, Alan Singer has been working as an IT consultant, assisting large and medium size organisations create key business outcomes that have been enabled and accelerated by the strategic implementation of innovative Information Technology solutions.
+Since the early 1980′s, Alan Singer has been working as an IT consultant, assisting large and medium sized organizations create key business outcomes that have been enabled and accelerated by the strategic implementation of innovative Information Technology solutions.

-As an application developer, business leader and IT consultant, Alan has devoted himself to researching, testing and evaluating the latest software trends and software solutions that accelerate business outcomes which empower organisations to weather the “digital storm” that has hit the world of business.
-Alan consults to organizations who are keen to innovate and take advantage of enterprise software solutions such as low-code platforms and enterprise content management (ECM), in order to rapidly deliver the essential solutions needed for today’s corporate, Government, and Education organisations.
+As an application developer, business leader and IT consultant, Alan has devoted himself to researching, testing and evaluating the latest software trends and software solutions that accelerate business outcomes which empower organizations to weather the “digital storm” that has hit the world of business.
+Alan consults to organizations who are keen to innovate and take advantage of enterprise software solutions such as low-code platforms and enterprise content management (ECM).
+He helps clients rapidly deliver the essential solutions needed for today’s corporate, Government, and Education organizations.